Adamskoullos/TraderDashboards/README.md

 ## Stakeholders and their business goals:

-- TraderDash owner:
+- TraderDashboards owner:
-    - To get TraderDash out and being used by equity traders around the world
+    - To get TraderDashboards out and being used by equity traders around the world
     - To build a contact list of potential future customers and provide prospects easy access to contact the owner to discuss their own goals
     - To promote professional trading processes and present market analysis tools in a more functional way
     - To attract the interest of potential employers within the industry

 - Prospective clients:
-    - To custom TraderDash to fit their analysis style and methods
+    - To custom TraderDashboards to fit their analysis style and methods
     - To work with the developer to automate their trading strategy, create trade alerts, maybe connect to their broker account and execute, maybe even build a desktop app
     - To create a proprietary analysis tool pulling in custom data and presenting it via a custom built a UI